GeekyAnts/react-pluggable/README.md

 ### Using the inbuilt renderer

-Sometimes a plugin has an UI component associated with it.
+Sometimes a plugin has a UI component associated with it.
 You can implement this functionality by simply building a plugin of your own or using the default plugin provided by the package.

 You can add the inbuilt renderer plugin by importing and installing `RendererPlugin` provided in the package.